CircuitSetup/SID_old/README.md

 Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
 For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
 If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
 Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
 I am currently using Transcend SDHC 4GB cards and those work fine.

-The SD card is used for saving settings, in order to avoid flash wear on the SID's ESP32.
+The SD card is used for saving secondary settings, in order to avoid flash wear on the SID's ESP32.

 Note that the SD card must be inserted before powering up the device.
 It is not recognized if inserted while the SID is running.
 Furthermore, do not remove the SD card while the device is powered.